varundhawan5792/varundhawan.com/_notes/cognitive distortions.md

 ---
-title: Your thinking is distorted
+title: Know when your thinking is distorted
 excerpt: A list of irrational thought pattern to avoid
 ---